California Penal Code Section 496 – Receiving Stolen Property

 - You knew of the presence of the property

-It's important to note that to “receive” property simply means taking possession or controlling it, but it doesn't always mean just physical possession.
+It's important to note that " receiving” property simply means taking possession of or controlling it, but it doesn't always mean physical possession.
 Just having the right to control the stolen property would be considered possessing or receiving it.

-It's also important to note in the elements of the crime that you can't be convicted of Penal Code 496(a) receiving stolen property unless you knew the property had been stolen.
+It's also important to note in the elements of the crime that you can only be convicted of Penal Code 496(a) receiving stolen property if you knew the property had been stolen.

-This is frequently the target of attack from an experienced criminal defense lawyer as it may be difficult to prove this important element of the crime beyond a reasonable doubt.
+An experienced criminal defense lawyer frequently attacks this as it may be difficult to prove this important element of the crime beyond a reasonable doubt.

 Finally, it should be noted that Penal Code 496 also includes specific categories for business owners who buy or receive stolen property.